lukichoooo/Redis-From-Scratch/README.md

-Building Redis from Scratch using JAVA

-with the help of a book:

-Build Your Own
+Build Your Own Redis in Java
-Redis with C/C++

-James Smith
-build-your-own.org
+This project is a Java implementation of a Redis in memory database, inspired by Build Your Own Redis with C/C++ by James Smith (build-your-own.org).

+Custom Implementations of SkipList for sorted sets, HashTable for fast lookups

+Testing: JUnit 5 tests for all major operations
+Build & Dependency Management: Maven